 Are there any exceptions to those limitations placed on abortion?

-Yes: The second trimester requirements and the partial-birth ban are not applicable when the abortion is necessary to save the women’s life.
+The third-trimester requirements and the partial-birth ban are not applicable when the abortion, in the opinion of the physician so performing the abortion, is necessary to save the women’s life.
 Va.
 Code §18.2-74.1.

 Penalties for performing an illegal abortion